ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Whether it recognizes the indicated aggregation job ID.
 If not, the Helper MUST fail the job with error `unrecognizedAggregationJob`.

+* Whether the `AggregationJobContinueReq` is malformed.
+If so, the the Helper MUST fail the job with error `invalidMessage`.

 * Whether `AggregationJobContinueReq.step` is equal to `0`.
 If so, the Helper MUST fail the job with error `invalidMessage`.